 - Security on both sides of the door.
 Unlike electric locks that only lock one side of the door, magnetic locks keep both sides locked.

-Disadvantage of Magnetic Locks
+The disadvantage of Magnetic Locks

 The most important disadvantage of a magnetic lock is that it requires constant power.
 When an outage occurs, magnetic locks lose power, allowing the door to open.
 This leaves the property vulnerable during power outages and could pose a significant security risk.